M7Q10: Electron Configurations for Ions

 Key Concepts and Summary

 Anionic radii are larger than the neutral parent atom since there are more electrons yet the nuclear charge has remained constant, so the valence electrons experience a lower Zeff.
 Cationic radii are smaller than the neutral parent atom because the number of valence electrons has decreased while the nuclear charge has remained constant, leading to an increased Zeff and if all of the valence electrons are removed, the removal of an occupied outer shell.
 When determining the electron configuration of an ion, for main group elements, the electrons that were added last are the ones that are removed first when forming a cation.
-For transition metal elements, the ns electrons are easier to remove than the or electrons, so the s electrons are removed first.
+For transition metal elements, the ns electrons are easier to remove than the d or f electrons, so the s electrons are removed first.

 Paramagnetic substances are weakly attracted to a magnetic field, while diamagnetic substances are not.
 This is because paramagnetic substances have at least one unpaired electron.